michaelchow1998/Shipping-system---react/README.md

 ## Introduction:

 ### ShipSheep is a shipping order web app.
-Which provide a platform let User to monitor the order state and get the order information.

-### Moreover, the app also note down all past order history to let user track the recode.
-For Staff, they can use the website to

-### create a shipping order and update the order state.
+Which provide a platform let User to monitor the order state and get the order information.Moreover, the app also note down all past order history to let user track the recode.
+For Staff, they can use the website to create a shipping order and update the order state.

 ## Tech